-For additional information interested persons should contact David Mathis, coordinator of the intramural sports program, in the Office of Science and Physical Education on the Floyd Campus; or Jenn Purcell, assistant director of student life in the Office of Student Life on the Cartersville Campus.
+For additional information interested persons should contact the Office of Science and Physical Education on the Floyd Campus (706-295-6353) or the Office of Student Life on the Cartersville Campus (678-872-8040).

 Students who attend the GHC Marietta site must elect to pay the Southern Polytechnic State University recreation fee of \$51 per semester in order to be eligible to play/participate in SPSU intramural activities.